Eminem Blasts Donald Trump As A ‘Bitch’ In Scathing New Collab With Big Sean: Listen

 Let’s add Eminem to the long list of celebs who hate Donald Trump.
 The rapper is featured on Big Sean’s new album and he just dropped the harshest diss we’ve ever heard!
 Em even spit rhymes about taking down Trump’s brand!
 You’ve got to hear this one…

-If you thought that was nasty, then brace yourself for this next bombshell; Did you guys miss the new song that Em dropped in Oct.
-2016 about Trump? — Probably not, since it now has over 11 million views on YouTube, but let us remind you… In Eminem’s track titled, “Campaign Speech” he threw major shade at Trump supporters when he rapped, “Run the faucet i’ma dunk a bunch of Trump supporters under water / snuck up on ’em in Ray Bands / In a gray van with a spray tan / It’s a wrap like an Ace bandage”.
+If you thought that was nasty, then brace yourself for this next bombshell; Did you guys miss the new song that Em dropped about Trump back in Oct.
+2016? — Probably not, since it now has over 11 million views on YouTube, but let us remind you… In Eminem’s track titled, “Campaign Speech” he threw major shade at Trump supporters when he rapped, “Run the faucet i’ma dunk a bunch of Trump supporters under water / snuck up on ’em in Ray Bands / In a gray van with a spray tan / It’s a wrap like an Ace bandage”.
 Yikes!
-The rap legend dropped the almost 8-minute track to give fans something to feign on while he was finishing his album, which he has yet to drop.
+The rap legend released the almost 8-minute track to give fans something to feign on while he was finishing his album, which he has yet to drop.

 Celebs Protesting Donald Trump — See Pics